Duroktar/Wolf/README.md

 ## v0.3.0 ~ Minor Release

-### Way Improved Hot Reloading

-The working file does not auto save on changes anymore :tada:
-This makes the editing experience smoother and more natural.

 ### No Config Setup

 Wolf works in what was once called "Hot Mode" by default now.
 This means